douglasgreen/outlines/computing/software_architecture/software_architecture.md

 #### Software Architecture

 Software architecture refers to the high-level structures of a software system, the discipline of creating such structures, and the documentation of these structures.
-It\'s about making fundamental structural choices which are costly to change once implemented.
+It's about making fundamental structural choices which are costly to change once implemented.

 ##### Collaboration between Development and Operations